robbiejaeger/running-hills-factor/README.md

 # Running Hills Factor

+How much should a runner factor in the hills for a particular route to alter an expected finish time?
 Running Hills Factor calculates how much time could be expected to be gained or lost while running due to hills.

 ### Methodology